Oracle-Efficient Online Learning and Auction Design: Additional Applications

-In this section, we consider the class of single-item multi-unit auctions that has $1/2$-approximation Maximal-in-Range (MIR) algorithm.
-We show how the results of Section~\ref{sec:approximate} can be applied to this problem to achieve a \emph{truly polynomial time} online algorithm with vanishing $\frac12\dash\regret$.
+In this section, we consider the class of single-item multi-unit auctions that has a $1/2$-approximation Maximal-in-Range (MIR) algorithm.
+We show how the results of Section~\ref{sec:approximate} can be applied to this problem to achieve a \emph{truly (oracle-free) polynomial-time} online algorithm with vanishing $1/2\dash\regret$.

-We consider an online learning variant of an $n$-bidder \emph{multi-unit} environment, better modeled as a set of $s$ identical items.
-Each bidder $i$ has a monotonic valuation function $v_i : [s] \rightarrow [0,1]$.
-In other words, bidder $i$ has \emph{marginal valuation $\mu_i(\ell)$} for receiving its $\ell^{\text{th}}$ item and the total utility of bidder $i$ for receiving $q_i$ items is $v_i(q_i) = \sum_{\ell = 1}^{q_i} \mu_i(\ell)$.
-Here we consider the case where $s$ is much larger than $n$ and the goal is to find an allocation $\vec q \in \mathbb{Z}^n$, subject to $\sum_{i=1}^n q_i = s$, that maximizes the total welfare $\sum_{i=1}^n v_i(q_i)$ in time polynomial in $n$ and $\log(s)$.
-In the online learning setting, every day $t$ a fresh set of bidders arrive with new valuations $v_i^t$ and the learner commits to an allocation of the units of the item to the players, prior to seeing the valuations.
-The goal of the learner is to pick an allocation each day that competes with the best in hindsight allocation.
+We consider an online learning variant of an $n$-bidder $s$-unit environment, where the goal is to allocate $s$ identical items.
+Each bidder $i$ has a monotone non-decreasing valuation function $v_i:\mathbb{N}\to[0,1]$, with $v_i(0)=0$, describing the utility for receiving any given number of items.
+Equivalently, the bidder $i$ has a non-negative \emph{marginal valuation $\mu_i(\ell)=v_i(\ell)-v_i(\ell-1)$} for receiving its $\ell^{\text{th}}$ item, and his total utility for receiving $q_i$ items is $v_i(q_i) = \sum_{\ell = 1}^{q_i} \mu_i(\ell)$.
+The goal is to find an allocation $\vec q \in \mathbb{N}^n$, subject to $\sum_{i=1}^n q_i = s$, that maximizes the total welfare $\sum_{i=1}^n v_i(q_i)$.
+Since we would like to allow settings where $s$ is much larger than $n$, we seek algorithms running in time polynomial in $n$ and independent of $s$.\footnote{ Recall that we assume that numerical computations are $O(1)$.} In the online learning setting, every round $t$ a fresh set of bidders arrive with new valuations $v_i^{(t)}$ and the learner commits to an allocation of the units of the item to the players, prior to seeing the valuations.
+The goal of the learner is to pick an allocation each day that competes with the best allocation in hindsight.